mbaumer/us_hep_funding/docs/_states/NE.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  66  NSF MPS grants, totalling  $20,585,624.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+66 NSF MPS grants, totalling $20,585,624.00

                                                Amount ($)
 Institution
 UNIVERSITY OF NEBRASKA                            8703224